 In order to perform, many musicians, actors, and other talents need to hear themselves (especially when overdubbing).
 Any amount of latency in the audio recording system causes a delay between what the talent is performing and when they hear back what they're performing.

-When connecting a microphone to a computer, we typically have negligible amount of analog audio latency.
+When connecting a microphone to a computer, we typically have a negligible amount of analog audio latency.
 Digital audio latency, however, can be a huge issue when trying to record digital audio into your computer.

 For more information on connecting microphones and computers, check out the following My New Microphone articles: